LucyZachos/mmorp-SQL-project/README.md

 ### Stored Procedures

-The project includes various stored procedures to perform common tasks within the database, such as creating characters, updating inventory, and logging events.
+The project includes various stored procedures to perform common tasks within the database, such as creating characters, updating inventory, and logging events. 🔄

 ### Triggers

-Triggers are used to automatically perform actions in response to certain events in the database, such as updating a character's level and statistics when they reach a certain experience threshold.
+Triggers are used to automatically perform actions in response to certain events in the database, such as updating a character's level and statistics when they reach a certain experience threshold. 🔧

 ### Usage

 1. Create the database using the provided SQL scripts.
 2. Populate the tables with sample data using INSERT statements.
 3. Execute the stored procedures to perform actions such as creating characters, updating inventory, and logging events.
-4. Monitor the database to observe the effects of the triggers on the data.
+4. Monitor the database to observe the effects of the triggers on the data. 👀

 ### Contributors

-This project was created as part of an academic assignment.
+This project was created as part of an academic assignment.👩‍💻